Distillation of Indistinguishable Photons

-Lastly, we wish to mention we also discovered an $n=4$ photon circuit, which is essentially a generalization of the presented $n=3$ circuit (though with only 50:50 beamsplitters), which can reduce errors by $\epsilon/4$, at the expense of a lower success probability -- asymptotically 1/4 -- meaning around 16 photons are required on each iteration.
-Due to the fairly small improvement in the error, but using nearly twice as many photons, we leave this analysis to App.~\ref{sect:n_4_circ}.
+Lastly, we wish to mention we also discovered an $n=4$ photon circuit (see App.~\ref{sect:n_4_circ}), which is essentially a generalization of the presented $n=3$ circuit (though with only 50:50 beamsplitters), which can reduce errors by $\epsilon/4$, at the expense of a lower success probability -- asymptotically 1/4 -- meaning around 16 photons are required on each iteration, and still $O((\frac{\epsilon}{\epsilon'})^2)$ photons to distill to error $\epsilon'$.

-\textit{Discussion--} We have introduced a scheme that can be used to distill perfectly indistinguishable photons, which in the small error limit is the most efficient, compared to another similar scheme outlined by Sparrow and Birchall.